PretendoNetwork/nintendo-wiki/docs/nex/protocols/index.md

 As explained on the [Game Server Overview](/docs/nex) page, NEX is based on Quazal Rendez-Vous.
 Many protocols come from the original Quazal Rendez-Vous library, but Nintendo also implemented some new protocols.

-The servers also seem to use some [internal protocols](/docs/nex/internal-protocols).

 See also: [RMC Protocol](/docs/rmc)

 ## Common Protocols